Sagebati/goban/README.md

 # Goban

-**Library to play with a rusty "Goban" (name of the board where we play Go !)**
+**Library to play with a rusty "Goban" (name of the board where we play Go !)**, It's built with performance in mind.
+The library can perform a full playout of a random game in 1.5 ms checking all legal moves.

+In Go, they are different rules, atm only two rules are implemented:

+- Chinese *Area scoring*
+- Japanese *Territory scoring*

+Adding more rules can be achieved pretty easily.

 **Use the version > 0.5.0 because in a bug detecting dead stones and in Ko detection**

-*Channel : stable*

 **Only contains move generation, and rules there is no IA, neither front-end.**

 Features:

 - **history**     // each game will have his all history so you can iterate over it.
 Decrease perfs !

-Thanks to some help in profiling and optimisation we can run a playout randomly of an entire game in 3 ms (i7u 3.0 Ghz) (before it was 600ms ) !
+- **deadstones** // Add the feature to detect deadstones on the board, works only if the frontiers are closed

 ## Example